Emm-mnatz/DATATHON_TEAM_1/code/Cox-regression-with-time-varying-covariates.md

     ## Likelihood ratio test=1703  on 24 df, p=< 2.2e-16
     ## n= 7620, number of events= 5612

-It’s seems like the cox proportional hazards assumption does not hold for the VL-model:
+It seems like the cox proportional hazards assumption does not hold for the VL-model:

 ``` r
 ggcoxzph((cox.zph(vl_mod)))[1]